scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Preparation Steps
 {:numbered="false"}

-Each party involved in a TRC signing ceremony MUST go through a few steps in preparation for the ceremony.
+Each party involved in a Signing Ceremony MUST go through several defined steps in preparation for the ceremony.
 This section outlines these steps.

 #### Preparatory Tasks of the Ceremony Administrator
 {:numbered="false"}

-In the preparation phase of the TRC Signing Ceremony, the ceremony administrator has the following tasks:
+In the preparation phase of the TRC Signing Ceremony, the Ceremony Administrator has the following tasks:

-1. Send out the high-level TRC Signing Ceremony description and the document describing the TRC Signing Ceremony Phases to the participants, all in digital form.
+1. Send out the Signing Ceremony description and phases to the participants, all in digital form.
-2. Remind all representatives of the voting ASes that they need to agree on a common TRC policy before scheduling the TRC ceremony.
+2. Remind all representatives of the voting ASes that they need to agree on a common TRC policy before scheduling the Signing Ceremony.
 3. Bring all digitally distributed documents as a printout for all parties that take part.